What is Shiplap Siding?

 The cost of shiplap ranges between the minimum $0.95 per board foot and the maximum $4.00 per footboard.
 If you have some problems give Ideal Siding a call.

-However, the mentioned cost only applies to the purchasing price of the shiplap board.
+However, the mentioned cost only applies to the purchasing price of the shiplap siding board.
 But we all know that it cannot be installed on its own.
 For one, if you hire someone to do it, then you will have to include the labor cost too.
-However, if you do it yourself, then you have to consider costs like that of the tools, materials, and products you will use.
+However, if you do it yourself, then you have to consider costs like the tools, materials, and products you will use.

-But this still does not make shiplap as expensive as other sidings.
+But this still does not make it as expensive as other sidings.
 The cheapest siding after shiplap is wood clapboard siding, ranging between $1.50 and $2.00.
 Copper siding is the costliest, ranging between $7.00 and $9.00 per board foot.
 These costs do not include other necessary additional requirements.

 Shiplap is versatile and can be used for both exterior and interior panelling purposes.
 It is made using sheets of wood that have been tightened together with tight joints.
 The woods overlap on each other and are layered up to a thickness of between ¾ to 1 inch and a width of 3 to 10 inches.